Khemanit Jamikorn: Career

 Khemanit began acting in the Thai lakhon industry in 2005 when she was barely seventeen.
 Khemanit shot to fame in 2010 through the Channel 7 TV lakhon Thoe Kap Khao Lae Rak Khong Rao (เธอกับเขาและรักของเรา).
 Since then she has appeared in numerous Thai television soap operas as well as TV commercials.
-She has received many awards and honours, including the Hua Ding Asian Artist Popularity Award held in 2012 in Beijing as well as the title of 'Favorite Female Artist of the Greater China Region'.
+She is also affectionately hailed by the media as the "Queen of Advertising" for consistently being the face of many prestigious brands such as Toyota, Samsung, Coca-Cola, Canon, Sunsilk, NetDesign, Dentyne Xylitol, Mistine, etc. She has received many awards and honours, including the Hua Ding Asian Artist Popularity Award held in 2012 in Beijing as well as the title of 'Favorite Female Artist of the Greater China Region'.

+Personal life

+Born and raised in the Bang Khen area of Bangkok (now Chatuchak district).
+Her mother used to work at Thai Airways, which made her want to become an air hostess since childhood.
+Her maternal grandfather, Preeda Rodphothong, formerly the 10th Director-General of the Thailand Department of Physical Education.
+On June 10, 2022, Pancake married her longtime police inspector boyfriend, Saksunthorn Premanon.